zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Working with JavaScript in Rails
+Working with JavaScript in Zoisite
 ================================

-This guide covers the options for integrating JavaScript functionality into your Rails application, including the options you have for using external JavaScript packages and how to use Turbo with Rails.
+This guide covers the options for integrating JavaScript functionality into your Zoisite application, including the options you have for using external JavaScript packages and how to use Turbo with Zoisite.

 After reading this guide, you will know:

-* How to use Rails without the need for a Node.js, Yarn, or a JavaScript bundler.
+* How to use Zoisite without the need for a Node.js, Yarn, or a JavaScript bundler.
-* How to create a new Rails application using import maps, Bun, esbuild, Rollup, or Webpack to bundle your JavaScript.
+* How to create a new Zoisite application using import maps, Bun, esbuild, Rollup, or Webpack to bundle your JavaScript.
 * What Turbo is, and how to use it.
-* How to use the Turbo HTML helpers provided by Rails.
+* How to use the Turbo HTML helpers provided by Zoisite.

 --------------------------------------------------------------------------------